hercychang/prep-step-1/part2-first_program/your_first_program.md

 ## `puts "Hello, world!"`

-You may have already tried to classify the two parts of `puts "Hello, world!"` into data types.
-The quotation marks enclosing `"Hello, world!"` denote a string. `puts` is more perplexing.
-It's not an integer, float, string, boolean, or nil.
+You've learned that the quotation marks enclosing `"Hello, world!"` denote a string; however, you haven't learn what `puts` means. `puts` is not a number, string, boolean or nil.

-`puts` is not an object at all; it's a _method_.
+`puts` is not an object at all.
+Instead, `puts` is a _method_.
 We'll cover methods more thoroughly in later chapters, but for now think of methods as performing an action on an object. `puts` performs the action of printing the string `"Hello, world"`.